razaqq/PotatoAlert/README.md

 - Compact layout, so should easily fit on your second monitor
 - Stats are colored based on wows-numbers.com, they are always taken from game mode "randoms"
 - Backgrounds are colored by player's overall personal rating
-- [OUTDATED] You can choose between using a central API server, or providing your own API key
 - Double clicking a player will bring up his wows-numbers.com profile
 - Support for all game modes, even clan wars with teams from different servers